Water Intake Estimator

 How this is calculated

-A common clinical shortcut is 30–35 ml of fluid per kg body weight for healthy adults as a baseline, with extra added for activity and hot weather.
-This agrees broadly with the European Food Safety Authority’s adequate intake of 2.0 L/day for women and 2.5 L/day for men and the US National Academies’ 2.7 L / 3.7 L figures, which include all sources of fluid — water, tea, milk, and water in foods.
+The estimate above uses the more granular clinical heuristic of 30–35 ml/kg body weight with activity and climate add-ons, which is useful for individualising a target around the NIN-DGI baseline.
+This agrees broadly with EFSA's adequate intake of 2.0 L/day for women and 2.5 L/day for men and the US National Academies' 2.7 L / 3.7 L figures, which include all sources of fluid — water, tea, milk, and water in foods.

 Roughly 20 % of daily fluid usually comes from food (fruit, vegetables, dal, curries).
 The rest should come from drinks — ideally mostly plain water.